bloodraven66/minimalist/_posts/2021-06-26-Neural-Image-Compression.md

 In order to reduce the number of bits in latent, it is multiplied by a importance map acquired by a learnable mask.
 This is done by comparing values in spatial locations with channel number.
 Due to this, some of the channels can be zero.
 This masking is done after the context model, which acts as the quantisation step.
 ![paper3fig alt ><]({{ '/assets/images/paper3fig.png'}}){:width="400px"}
 The models are trained using MS-SSIM metric with the imagenet dataset and tested on imagenet, B100, Urban100, Kodak datasets.
-This paper utilises masked convultion perfomed in PixelCNN and extends it to 3DCNN and views it as a compression tool.
+This paper utilises masked convultion performed in PixelCNN and extends it to 3DCNN and views it as a compression tool.
 It also uses importance map techniques utilised in the field and incorporates it to quantise in this architecture.

 <b>Joint Autoregressive and Hierarchical Priors for Learned Image Compression: </b><br>
 This work [4] extends on the work done in papers [2], [3].
 The architecture introduced consists of an encoder and decoder with an autoregressive context model.
 It also includes a hyper encoder and hyper decoder which works on the encoder latents.
 The hyper deocder and cotext model outputs are used to predict both mean and scale paramters for the entropy model.
 The entire setup is shown below: